randimays/exercises/trivia.md

 * Popular question categories include but are not limited to current events, geography/landmarks, politics, sports, pop culture, music (mostly from 60s-early 00s), movies/TV (mostly from 80s to present) & celebrities.
 The final round is literally "random knowledge."
 Whether you think so or not, your brain will be an asset to your team!
 * You don't need to sign up to play, but we'd appreciate a heads up if you're going to attend and play with other Codeup students so we can plan team sizes accordingly

-###How to let us know you're coming:
+###How to let us know you're coming, or ask questions:
-Drop us a line on Slack under General.
+Via Slack: drop us (@randimays or @anthony.m) a line under the General channel, or send either of us a direct message.
+In person: wander over to the big classroom and seek us out!